 A second CD-ROM contains a 180-day evaluation edition of Microsoft Windows Server 2003, Enterprise Edition.

 Caytion The 180-day Evaluation Edition provided with this training is not the full retail product and is provided only for the purposes of training and evaluation.
-Microsoft Technical Support free CompTIA practice IT questions does not support this evaluation edition.
+Microsoft Technical Support does not support this evaluation edition.